mangecoeur/preview-inline/README.md

 ## Updates

-- Added support for common Latex environments
+- Added support for common Latex environments for maths
+- Added basic support for Latex images (`\includegraphics{}`)

 ## See also